ashleypc/syslib/create-opac.md

 </html>
 ```
 * **Remember to change IP address to current IP address.**
-* **Change any file names that you hav changed to match the file you want t display**
+* **Change any file names that you have changed to match the file you want to display**

 ## PHP Search Script